cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 - **Acceptance** - Accept things instead of comparing and critiquing them.
 - **Think openly** - Think openly instead of getting tunnel vision on goals.

+At some point I just accepted that I was pretty messed up and that can be strangely comforting.

 When you practice these skills you learn to appreciate what's around you instead of ignoring it to focus on some idea that only exists inside your head.

 Mindfulness, and other stress management strategies, only work if you practice regularly before you're stressed because it's too difficult to learn something new when you're in that state.
 Even with practice, it'll be challenging but I believe it's a worthwhile endeavour.

 ## Writing